|

 It was suggested that tea constituents other than caffeine might have been responsible.

 However, the study is not conclusive.
 The researchers said their results might be explained by other lifestyle factors.
-For example, those green tea drinkers may be exercising more and eating healthily.
+For example, those green tea drinkers may be exercising more and eating a healthier diet than the people who did not drink green tea.

 The study was published in the American Journal of Public Health in 1998.